UTMediaCAT/Voyage/README.md

 * To start `python server.py run`
 * To stop `python server.py stop`

+By defualt, this Django app is set to listen on all public IPs.

 You can now access the server through http://IP:PORT/admin

 The default is [http://127.0.0.1/admin](http://127.0.0.1/admin)